antonmalae/Syslog-generator/README.md

 - random - generate random messages
 - file - read messages from file

-Option <code>background<code> run the application in the background process
+Option <code>background</code> run the application in the background process

 ## requirements
 The script is written in Python 3 and uses the following libraries: